sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2025-12-10-facade-pattern-java-checkout-orchestration.md

   caption: Java Design Patterns Series
   show_overlay_excerpt: false
 ---
-Facade provides a simpler interface over a subsystem that is noisy, fragmented, or too detailed for most callers.
+Facade is useful when the caller should think in terms of one business action, but the system underneath still needs several subsystem calls to make that happen.
-That makes it a natural fit for application services and orchestration boundaries.
+That is why it shows up so often in application services and orchestration layers.

 ---

-## Example Problem
+## What Becomes Messy Without It

 Checkout requires multiple subsystems: